The dynamical degree of billiards in an algebraic curve: Introduction

 \subsection{Applications to real billiards}

-The dynamical degree plays a central role in the arithmetic, ergodic, and entropic properties of multivariate dynamical systems \cite{MR2180409,MR4048444,MR4007163}.
-In particular, we can use Theorem \ref{thm_main} to obtain uniform upper bounds on \emph{topological} entropy for billiards in certain real plane curves, via a comparison theorem of Dinh-Sibony \cite{MR2391122}.
-For instance, if $b_\Omega$ is the billiards map in a bounded real component of an elliptic curve in $\R^2$, we show that the topological entropy satisfies
+Dynamical degrees play a central role in the arithmetic, ergodic, and entropic properties of multivariate dynamical systems \cite{MR2180409,MR4048444,MR4007163}.
+For the billiards correspondence, the first dynamical degree $\lambda_1$ is an upper bound for topological entropy, via a comparison theorem of Dinh-Sibony \cite{MR2391122}.
+Thus our techniques lead to upper bounds on the topological entropy of billiards in smooth algebraic plane curves.